 Although the presentation is high yield, the text can be a little lengthy for last-minute USMLE memorization.

 For this, you can consult the book’s concise, high-yield summaries in the back of the book.
 This section includes helpful vignettes and diagnostic tables as well as USMLE practice questions.

 The book is a part of the Lange textbook series, published by renowned medical publisher McGraw Hill.
 It is available in its 15th edition and is worth considering when getting a microbiology book for med school.

 To help you decide, click this link to get a preview into the book as well as see its current price on

 Clinical Microbiology Made Ridiculously Simple

-This book from the made ridiculously simple book series.
-This is one of the most popular review books for medical microbiology.
+This book from the made ridiculously simple book series is one of the most popular review books for medical microbiology.

-Although known as a review book, many students refer to it as a hybrid between review-book and textbook.
-Some students even use it as their sole textbook, combined with lectures and other course material.
+Despite being a review book, many students refer to it as a hybrid between review-book and textbook.
+Some even use it as their sole textbook, combined with lectures and other course material.

 The book has a straight-to-the-point presentation, and students praise the way the material is broken down to make it easier to understand.

 Also, it uses amusing, cartoonish illustrations and funny mnemonics to make the material lighter and more enjoyable to study.